RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 The REXXSAA interpreter for OS/2 does not work [as described](../../documents/external-search-order-in-rexxsaa-for-os2.md).
 It should search first for "REXX functions in the current directory, with the current extension", and then for "REXX functions along environment PATH, with the current extension"; it does not, but searches for "the default extension" instead (`.CMD`).
 We will use the expression "**the SAA bug**" to refer to this behaviour.

+##### The hasDirectory bug

+OORexx for Windows has a bug in the Windows version of the SysFileSystem::hasExtension routine (a routine that determines whether a filename has or not an extension, and then takes decisions regarding the search order): it searches for the Unix separator, "/", instead of the Windows separator ("\\").
+The bug (reported [here](https://sourceforge.net/p/oorexx/bugs/1870/)) has passed largely unnoticed because it is difficult to trigger: one needs a filename of the form `my.path\filename`, where the path has a dot in it and the filename doesn't (this includes, but is not limited to, the `..\filename` and `.\file` cases).

 ## Common tests

 ### Same (caller), current and path directories.